CMU-67336-Data-Visualization/Project3_Tableau/README.md

 ---

-## Step 2: Build Two Interactive Dashboards in Tableau
+## Step 2: Build One Interactive Dashboard in Tableau

-Using Tableau, develop two separate dashboards, each providing a distinct perspective on your data story.
-Please make sure it is specific, relevant, and researchable.
-The dashboards must be interactive, allowing users to explore the data through filters, tooltips, or other user actions.
+Using Tableau, develop one dashboard with two visualizations, each providing a distinct perspective on your data story.
+Please make sure the visualziations are specific and relevant.
+The dashboard must be interactive, allowing users to explore the data through filters, tooltips, or other user actions.

-Example dashboard formats include:
+Example visualziation formats include:

-**Dashboard 1: Time-Series Analysis**
+**Visual 1: Time-Series Analysis**
 - Show trends over time (e.g., incidents by month or week)
 - Include filtering by crime type or location
 - Use tooltips to show incident details

-**Dashboard 2: Geographic or Categorical Analysis**
+**Visual 2: Geographic or Categorical Analysis**
 - Map view of incident or arrest locations by neighborhood or zone
 - Filters for incident category or time range
 - Use color, shape, or size to indicate patterns

-Publish both dashboards to Tableau Public and ensure they are publicly accessible.
+Publish the dashboard to Tableau Public and ensure they are publicly accessible.
 You will state your analytical question clearly in your Observable introduction.

 ---